felangel/bloc/README.md

 - [bloc package](https://medium.com/flutter-community/flutter-bloc-package-295b53e95c5c) - An intro to the bloc package with high level architecture and examples.
 - [flutter login tutorial with flutter_bloc package](https://medium.com/flutter-community/flutter-login-tutorial-with-flutter-bloc-ea606ef701ad) - How to create a full login flow using the bloc and flutter_bloc packages.
+- [unit testing with bloc](https://medium.com/@felangelov/unit-testing-with-bloc-b94de9655d86) - How to unit test the blocs created in the flutter login tutorial.

 ## Contributors